Key pact inked to allow Swiss developer to begin work on Jewar airport project

 The Noida International Airport Limited (NIAL) and Zurich Airport International AG on Wednesday signed a key agreement that would allow the Swiss developer to begin work at the site of the upcoming Jewar airport near Delhi, officials said.

-The ‘concession agreement’ for the Greenfield airport, estimated to cost Rs 29,560 crore, was inked between the UP government’s agency and the Yamuna International Airport Private Limited (YIAPL), a special purpose vehicle floated by the Zurich Airport for the project, the officials said.
+The ‘concession agreement’ for the Greenfield airport, estimated to cost Rs.
+29,560 crore, was inked between the Uttar Pradesh government’s agency and the Yamuna International Airport Private Limited (YIAPL), a special purpose vehicle floated by the Zurich Airport for the project, they said.

 “Yes, the concession agreement has been signed,” NIAL’s Nodal officer for Jewar airport Shailendra Bhatia said.